 Our team of Medicaid fraud defense attorneys includes a former Medicaid fraud prosecutor who is exceptionally experienced in both criminal and civil Medicaid fraud matters.
 We assist providers with Medicaid audits, investigations, overpayment actions, and civil and criminal actions related to Medicaid fraud.
 Our Medicaid fraud team also includes a former Medicare attorney who is highly knowledgeable in Medicare audits, fraud detection and overpayment actions.
 We are dedicated to assisting providers during audits, fraud investigations and Medicaid fraud actions, and are capable of handling the most complex Medicaid fraud cases.

 If charges of Medicaid fraud have been filed against you, our Medicaid fraud attorneys will work with you to prepare your defense and protect your interests.
 Depending on the facts of the case, we may aim to have the case dismissed, or if the evidence is against you, work to achieve a favorable settlement and limit the impact on your career.

 - Overutilization of certain medical procedures or services

 - Billing unbundled services

 Possible Medicaid Fraud Sanctions

-Our Medicaid Fraud Defense Attorneys are keenly aware of the negative impact a criminal indictment will have on your career, including your license, your standing with your employer, your reputation with your peers, your continued inclusion in the Medicaid and Medicare programs, etc. We not only work to defend you against Medicaid fraud charges but also work to limit the impact that such charges will have on the many facets that affect your career.
-Call us today for a free consultation with our seasoned and dedicated attorneys.
-We have defended clients nationwide and have offices in Michigan, Florida, and Ohio.
+Our Medicaid Fraud Defense Attorneys are keenly aware of the negative impact a criminal indictment will have on your career, including your license, your standing with your employer, your reputation with your peers and your continued inclusion in the Medicaid and Medicare programs.
+We not only work to defend you against Medicaid fraud charges, but also work to limit the impact that such charges will have on the many facets that affect your career.